BigBangData/Puns/README.md

 ```

 __Dev Flow__
-- Change files and commit
+- commit changes
-- Copy-paste or scp changes into `server/` to see diff
+- copy changes into `server/` to see diff
-- Revert changes that aren't needed in the server
+- revert changes that aren't needed in the server
+- scp changes into server
-- Scp changes into server, ssh in and restart apache2
+- ssh in and restart apache

-## Backlog (always check deployment)

-- Redo homepage

 ## Reproducibility